oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 Implementers SHOULD consider additional measures to limit the risk of client impersonation, such as using attestation APIs available from the operating system.

+## Proof of Possession

+TODO: Describe how to add proof of possession into the various parts of this flow.
+Describe why, because things like device session could otherwise be swapped in various types of attacks.

+* PoP binding of device session parameter
+* The client SHOULD use DPoP for every request, the AS SHOULD bind any artifacts returned to the DPoP key

 # IANA Considerations